-As allowed in 86 FR 40227, effective 8/26/2021, NeighborWorks Alaska will determine the number of rooms in each manufactured housing unit/mobile home and calculate the amount of a fixed payment for moving expenses available for each households.
+As allowed in 86 FR 40227, effective 8/26/2021, NeighborWorks Alaska will determine the number of rooms in each manufactured housing unit/mobile home and calculate the amount of a fixed payment for moving expenses available for each household.

-Estimated Outcome: 35 households
+Estimated Outcome: 35 households Estimated Budget: \$50,000.